orvarehn/Add-Neoscrypt-Miner-To-BAMT/README.md

 Add-Neoscrypt-Miner-To-BAMT
 ========================

-This is script will install a Neoscrypt algorithm miner within BAMT 1.6.0
+This script will install a Neoscrypt algorithm miner within BAMT 1.6.0

 #Minable Coins